 Google has recently sent an email to every Google Analytics Account/Property holder to make some changes in property settings.
 This setting was introduced after EU Law on GDPR (General Data Protection Regulation) which came into force on May 25, 2018.

-The law is not only limited to EU but also accepted globally in major countries.
+The law is not only limited to the EU but also accepted globally in major countries.
 Hence, Google has made this setting mandatory for all the account holders.

 The setting is available under Data Retention tab [Admin > Property > Tracking Info].
 Basically, there are only two options under this retention setting which make this setup quite easy.